The Missing Templar Fleet of La Rochelle

-The Templar's had the resources and the infrastructure to maintain the growth and dominance of the catholic faith for centuries.
-But their lofty position put them at odds with the growing powers of the royal houses throughout the continent of Europe.
-When the King of France moved to crush the Templar order, he did so only when Pope Clement V was at his weakest.
-The king also made sure that the Templar's were in no position to fight back, by acting out with a detailed plan.
+The Templar's had the resources and the infrastructure to maintain the growth and dominance of the Catholic faith for centuries.
+But their lofty position put them at odds with the growing power of the royal houses who ruled throughout the continent of Europe.
+When the King of France moved to crush the Templar order, he did so only when Pope Clement V was at his absolute weakest.
+The king also made sure that the Templar's were in no position to fight back, by acting with a detailed and strategic plan.

 - Lost Treasure Ships of the British Isles.